seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 }
 ```

-to your page component.
+to your page component as part of the `params` prop. [nextjs](https://nextjs.org/docs/app/api-reference/file-conventions/dynamic-routes)

-In modern Next.js (15+), route parameters are asynchronous:
+In modern Next.js (15+), route parameters are **asynchronous**, so your page component looks like this:

 ```tsx
 export default async function PostPage({